Joshokelola/StudyNotes/ITP 401/INFORMATION ARCHITECTURE.md

 - **Context**: the business or personal goals for the site, who else will be involved and what your constraints are.

 **What happens when you don't have a good understanding of the three factors listed above?**
-- A **LACK OF KNOWLEDGE ABOUT PEOPLE** will result in grouping content in ways that don't make any sense to them or in a way that further complicates theit
+- A **LACK OF KNOWLEDGE ABOUT PEOPLE** will result in grouping content in ways that don't make any sense to them or in a way that further complicates things.
+- A **LACK OF UNDERSTANDING OF YOUR CONTENT** will lead to IA that doesn't work well for current and future cont